paradedb/paradedb/pg_analytics/README.md

 rustup override unset
 ```

-## Benchmarks
+### Run Benchmarks

-To run benchmarks locally, first enter the `pg_analytics/` directory before running `cargo clickbench`.
+To run benchmarks locally, enter the `pg_analytics/` directory and run `cargo clickbench`.
 This runs a minified version of the ClickBench benchmark suite on `pg_analytics`.